-Major Pain: Airmen team up with local hospital for medical training
+Major pain: Airmen team up with local hospital for medical training

 |0

-This work, Major Pain: Airmen team up with local hospital for medical training [Image 3 of 3], by SrA Victoriya Tarakanova, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Major pain: Airmen team up with local hospital for medical training, by SrA Matthew Reisdorf, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT